Gerapy/Gerapy/README.md

 docker run -d -v ~/gerapy:/app/gerapy -p 8000:8000 germey/gerapy
 ```

 Then it will run at port 8000.
-You can use the temp admin account (username: amdin, password: admin) to login.
+You can use the temp admin account (username: admin, password: admin) to login.
 And please change the password later for safety.

 Command Usage: